Entry Level Human Resource Administrator Resume Questions

 5. How do you highlight soft skills on an entry-level human resource administration resume?

 The human resource sector is a people-focused profession, so soft skills are important.
-For instance, there’s a lot of emphasis on candidates having strong communication abilities.
+For instance, there’s a lot of emphasis on candidates having strong communication skills.
 A job ad may say, “Polished public speaking skills.”
 If your experience matches that need, address it your resume.
 Provide examples of workshops you’ve led, speeches you gave, and so on.
 Whenever possible, quantify your experiences with numbers and facts as well as specific details.
 Look at our entry-level human resource administration resume sample for more ways to spotlight this skill set.